top of page

 Featured Speakers

-Opening Keynote | Kim Scott
+Opening Keynote | Welcome to CALM!

 Monday, June 5, 2023

-Zoom webinar provided by Vanderbilt Libraries.
+Zoom webinar provided by NYU Libraries.

 Mid-Conference Keynote | Fobazi Ettarh